JohanComparat/nbody-npt-functions/doc/index.rst

 requirements :
  - python 2.7.8 and its main packages all installable through pip: numpy, scipy, matplotlib, math ...
- - astro dependencies: astropy, pyneb.
-Both are also installable with pip
+ - astro dependencies: astropy, pyneb, icrar hmf package.
+All are also installable with pip

 git clone https://github.com/JohanComparat/nbody-npt-functions.git